Back to Blog

 Type 2 diabetes

-Meaningful A1C reduction.
-Comparable to or better than most non-insulin options, with the added benefits of weight loss rather than weight gain and low risk of hypoglycemia.
+Meaningful A1C reduction, comparable to or better than most non-insulin options, with the added benefits of weight loss rather than weight gain and low risk of hypoglycemia.
 For patients with type 2 diabetes who also have atherosclerotic cardiovascular disease, some GLP-1 agonists have clear data for reducing major cardiovascular events, which puts them high on the treatment algorithm.
+(How diabetes management works in concierge primary care.)

 Obesity and weight management

 Liraglutide (Saxenda), semaglutide (Wegovy), and tirzepatide (Zepbound) are FDA-approved for weight loss.
-Average weight loss varies by drug: liraglutide around 5 to 8 percent, semaglutide around 12 to 15 percent, tirzepatide 15 to 20 percent or more, based on trial data.
+Average weight loss in trials: liraglutide ~5 to 8%, semaglutide ~12 to 15%, tirzepatide ~15 to 20% or more.
 Individual response varies.

 Cardiovascular protection

 Independent of weight and glucose effects, some drugs in this class (semaglutide and liraglutide in particular) have data showing reduced risk of heart attack, stroke, and cardiovascular death in high-risk populations.
-This isn't a marketing claim; it's outcomes data.
+This isn't a marketing claim; it's outcomes data from large randomized trials.

 Most common: nausea, vomiting, diarrhea, constipation, abdominal discomfort.
 These are usually worst in the first few weeks after starting or after each dose increase and tend to ease over time.
 Slow titration helps significantly.

-Less common but worth knowing: gallbladder issues, pancreatitis (rare), delayed gastric emptying that matters for anesthesia (let your anesthesiologist know), injection-site reactions.
+Less common but worth knowing: gallbladder issues, pancreatitis (rare), delayed gastric emptying that matters for anesthesia (let your anesthesiologist know before any procedure), injection-site reactions.

 Contraindications: personal or family history of medullary thyroid carcinoma, multiple endocrine neoplasia syndrome type 2 (MEN2).
 Caution in active pancreatitis or severe gastroparesis.